 The first is the growth of free-to-use social media.
 Social media platforms earn their income from advertising.
-In theory, they can help advertisers to sell products and messages by targeting the personality types most likely to want them.
+And, in theory, they can help advertisers to sell products by targeting the personality types most likely to want them.

 The products might range from washing powders to political parties.
 The scandal surrounding Cambridge Analytica illustrates the methods by which advertisers can identify good ‘targets’.